Back to blog

 Next, let’s print the result with the following line:

-It’ll print the HTTP status code and the content of the response.
+It’ll print the entire API response.
 A successful Yandex scraping request will return a 200 status code, but if you encounter a different response, we recommend visiting our documentation, where we’ve detailed common response codes.

 To export the data into a CSV or JSON format, you must first create a data frame: